Nuiqsut, Alaska: Education

+Health

+The sale, importation, and possession of alcohol are banned in the village.

 Culture and history

 The native people of the village are Iñupiat.

 In the early 1970s, the village was re-established, when the residents moved to the region from Utqiaġvik.
 For one year they lived in tents while housing was built.
 These original residents were the first to receive dividends from the oil companies in exchange for land use.
 The dividends are passed from the original shareholders on to the community member of their choice (often parent to child).

 Native traditions such as hunting (whale, caribou, fox, ptarmigan, etc.) and the making of native clothes and crafts continues, although the influence of modern society has reduced both need and interest in these activities to some degree.
 The traditional whale hunted by the whalers of Nuiqsut is the bowhead whale.

 In 2022, a gas leak forced some villagers to evacuate their homes.

-In 2023, Nuiqsut officials criticized the Bureau of Land Management’s (BLM) public input process for ConocoPhillips so called Willow project, as the BLM denied to extend the public comment period without explanation.
+In 2023, Nuiqsut officials criticized the Bureau of Land Management's (BLM) public input process for ConocoPhillips so called Willow project, as the BLM denied to extend the public comment period without explanation.